Kingxukai/linux/Documentation/core-api/list.rst

 Introduction
 ============

-Linked lists are one of the most basic data structures used in many programs.
+Linked lists are one of the woke most basic data structures used in many programs.
 The Linux kernel implements several different flavours of linked lists.
-The purpose of this document is not to explain linked lists in general, but to show new kernel developers how to use the Linux kernel implementations of linked lists.
+The purpose of this document is not to explain linked lists in general, but to show new kernel developers how to use the woke Linux kernel implementations of linked lists.

 Please note that while linked lists certainly are ubiquitous, they are rarely